mvolkmann/blog/src/warp.md

     - "Open completions menu as you type" (off by default)

-      When this is on, a completions menu is display while typing commands.
+      When this option is on,
+      a completions menu is display while typing commands.
-      For example, typing "git" followed by a space displays all the possible git commands followed by brief descriptions.
+      For example, typing "git" followed by a space displays all the possible git subcommands followed by brief descriptions.
-      This can be both very helpful and very annoying.
+      This can be both helpful and annoying.

     None of the remaining options here are particularly interesting and the default settings seem fine.